History of Dedham, Massachusetts, 2000–present: Flag Day Parade

 The Flag Day Parade, one of Dedham's most beloved traditions, was nearly cancelled following the 2008 financial crisis, but a fundraising campaign saved it.
-The 48th annual parade was held on June 14, 2015 with honorary Grand Marshall Bob Aldous.
+The 48th annual parade was held on June 14, 2015, with honorary Grand Marshall Bob Aldous.

 In 2017, for the 50th anniversary, the parade was moved from the traditional June 14, to Saturday, June 17 to accommodate the fireworks at Memorial Park that were part of the celebration.
 During the COVID-19 pandemic, the parade was canceled in 2020 and 2021.
 In its place, an unofficial "rolling rally" of cars was held in its place along the same route.

 Other

+In June 2025, Mother Brook became the first historic district in Dedham in more than 30 years, and the first created outside of Precienct One.
+The Dedham Retired Men's Club celebrated its 50th anniversary with a dinner at the Endicott Estate on April 24, 2026.
+They had at least 25 members who were over 90, with the oldest, Joe Masotta, at 100 years old.

 Churches

 An addition was added to the Fellowship Bible Church in 2005.
 The steeple of the First Church and Parish in Dedham was lit up to celebrate the 250th anniversary of the start of the American Revolutionary War on April 19, 2025.